Table of Contents

 4. Review mapping results

-After mapping completion, inspect results including collection routes and spatial models:
+After mapping completion, review results including collection routes and spatial models:

 Tip